 We lease approximately 39,000 square feet as our main facility at 25 Hendrix Road, West Henrietta, New York, 14586 (a suburb of Rochester).
 This facility houses our office, R&D and manufacturing space under an operating lease for the facility that we began occupying in October 2015.
-The base rent contractual payment obligations under this operating lease is currently \$544,000 per year.
+The base rent contractual payment obligations under this operating lease is currently \$547,000 per year.
 The lease has an original five-year term with an option by the Company to renew for two additional three-year terms at pre-agreed to lease rates.
-As of June 25, 2020, the Company exercised the first of the two renewal terms, extending our current lease expiration date to October 3, 2023.
+As of June 25, 2020, the Company exercised the first of the two renewal terms, extending our current lease expiration date to January 31, 2024.
 We believe that our West Henrietta facility is in good operating condition and currently adequately serves our needs.

-In Oxford, England, we rent 400 square feet of office space at a cost of approximately \$8,700 per year.
-We lease this location pursuant to a renewable one-year lease which is scheduled to expire on September 30, 2021.
+In Oxford, England, we rent 400 square feet of office space at a cost of approximately \$9,700 per year.
+The lease for this location expired on September 30, 2021 and is currently on a month-to-month basis.

-In Tokyo, Japan, we rent 577 square feet of office space at a cost of approximately \$71,000 per year.
-We lease this location pursuant to a renewable one-year lease which was scheduled to expire on February 28, 2021.
-We have renegotiated another one-year lease with similar terms.
+In Tokyo, Japan, we rent 577 square feet of office space at a cost of approximately \$85,000 per year.
+We lease this location pursuant to a renewable one-year lease which was scheduled to expire on February 28, 2022.
+We are currently negotiating a new lease for this location.